Chart Color Schemes

 Infrastructure

-Canning Vale has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Canning Vale has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 39 projects likely impacting the region.
-Notable initiatives include Canning Vale Sports Complex, Harrisdale Green Estate, Aarya (West Piara Urban Precinct South), and Sutherlands Park Master Plan, with the following list detailing those most relevant.
+AreaSearch has identified 39 projects likely to impact the area.
+Notable ones include Canning Vale Sports Complex, Harrisdale Green Estate, Aarya (West Piara Urban Precinct South), and Sutherlands Park Master Plan.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.